Top 24 Financial Literacy Quotes for Students

 – Mellody Hobson, president of Ariel Investments

-Hobson describes financial literacy as “lifesaving,” and she’s not exaggerating.
+Hobson describes financial literacy as “lifesaving,” and she is not exaggerating.
 Financial stress contributes to anxiety, depression, and relationship problems.
 Understanding money literally changes the trajectory of your life, from the career choices available to you to your ability to handle emergencies without spiraling into debt.
-When you build financial skills, you’re not just helping yourself; you’re becoming someone who can help friends and eventually your own family avoid financial pitfalls.
+When you build financial skills, you are not just helping yourself; you are becoming someone who can help friends and eventually your own family avoid financial pitfalls.

 “It’s incredibly essential that our kids get to learn about personal finance.
 They should get this education from home and also at school.
 Financial literacy is critical as young learners need to acquire huge learning debts when they go to college.”